paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 Tuple Getters
 ---------------------

-There are these APIS for getting an item from a tuple:
+There are these APIs for getting an item from a tuple:

 * `PyTuple_GetItem()`_, it returns a borrowed reference and will error if the supplied container is not tuple or the index is negative or out of range.